osrf/subt/submitted_models/marble_spot_sensor_config_1/specifications.md

-# Boston Dynamics Spot - CTU-CRAS-Norlab sensor config
+# Boston Dynamics Spot - Marble sensor config 1
-This specifications.md file is a description and proof of virtual model validation for the Boston Dynamics Spot robot configured by team CTU-CRAS-Norlab.
+This specifications.md file is a description and proof of virtual model validation for the Boston Dynamics Spot robot configured by team Marble.
 This robot may be launched using an ign launch command with the variable name `marble_spot_sensor_config_1`.

 For local testing, you can use the following command: